krishnaw14/CS419-Assignments/README.md

 ### Assignment 2 - Binary Classification with different loss functions

-Implemented 3 loss functions (perceptron, square hinge, logistic) for binary classifcation problem.
+Implemented 3 loss functions (perceptron, square hinge, logistic) for binary classification problem.
-Instructions for running is in Assignment-2/instructions.txt file
+Instructions for running is there in Assignment-2/instructions.txt file